Nov 17, 2023

 Gravy is a rich sauce made from fat and juices that run off from the cooking process when roasting turkey.
 It is thickened with roux or cornstarch (I use a flour based roux) and flavored with wine and broth.

 This white wine gravy recipe is made using pan drippings from roasted turkey perfect for Thanksgiving dinner.
 I also provide instructions to make this recipe with replacements and substitutions.
 After making a roux, the gravy is rounded out with a combination of white wine and turkey or chicken broth to create a flavorful and easy sauce.
 I simmer it until it passes the spoon test – when you dip a spoon in the gravy and run your finger down it, it leaves a trail.
 The perfect gravy consistency.
 Pour this white wine gravy over turkey, stuffing or mashed potatoes!
+Cooking this one up?
+Don’t miss my garlic butter spatchcock turkey.

-chicken and vegetables with white wine gravy
+chicken and vegetables with white wine gravy.

 Key Ingredients in This Recipe